Manuscript Submission Guidelines

 Before you submit your manuscript, go back and review your title, keywords and abstract.
 These elements are key to ensuring that readers will be able to find your article online through online search engines such as Google.
 More information and guidance on how best to title your article, write your abstract and select your keywords can be found here: How to Help Readers Find Your Article Online.

 One simple thing you can do to improve your article’s visibility and ensure proper indexing and cross-linking is to provide full names for all authors.
-Please refer to our guidelines, prepared in consultation with Google Scholar, for more information.
+Please ensure that first names and surnames are correctly spelled and presented in a manner consistent with previous publications.
+Refer to our guidelines, prepared in consultation with Google Scholar, for more information.

 Submitting your article